GDQuest/website/content/post/2016/community/vote-for-upcoming-tutorials-january-2016/index.md

----
-author: nathan
-date: 2016-01-11T09:16:10+01:00
-layout: single
-category:
-- Community
-title: Vote for future free tutorials!
-2016
-type: post
++++
+author = "nathan"
+category = ["Community"]
+date = "2016-01-11T09:16:10+01:00"
-description: It is time for you, members of the community, to choose the tutorial series you want to see on the channel!
-Check out this post to vote for your favourite topic.
+description = "It is time for you, members of the community, to choose the tutorial series you want to see on the channel!
+Check out this post to vote for your favourite topic." layout = "single" title = "Vote for future free tutorials!
+2016" type = "post"

----
++++

 06-2016 update: Voting is over!
 You were more than 400 to vote on the series you want to see on GDQuest.